Authentic Hummus with vegetables and pita chips.

-Authentic Hummus – Creamy Delicious Chickpea Dip
+Authentic Hummus – Creamy Chickpea Dip

 Creamy hummus from the side.

 • Tahini: Tahini is a sesame seed paste.
 It is usually sold in middle eastern markets or specialty stores.
-The tahini

 • Garlic: Use fresh garlic cloves.
-Not pre-minced (from jar) nor powdered.
+Not pre-minced (from jar), nor powdered.

 • Lemon juice: Freshly squeezed lemon juice.